jsteele13/Simple-Metronome/README.md

 5) Copy the *data* folder in the project directory into the *bin* folder.
 This creates the correct filepaths for the program.
 6) Ta-da!
 You're ready to go :)

-## Running Tests

 ## Author
-**Jennifer Steele** is a freshman student in Computer Science at the University of Illinois at Urbana-Champaign
+**Jennifer Steele** is a freshman student in Computer Science at the University of Illinois at Urbana-Champaign.

 ## Acknowledgements
-*Stephen Braitsch* - writing and maintaining the well-documented ofxDatGui library
+*Stephen Braitsch* - writing and maintaining the well-documented [ofxDatGui](https://braitsch.github.io/ofxDatGui/) library
 *MetroTimer iPhone App* - Stylistic and functional inspiration